zhangzyjoy/Code-for-manuscript-revision-stage/README.md

 There exists difference between the control schemes in numerical simulation and real-world experiment.  <br/>

 **The whole proposed control scheme is verified in numerical simulation.** <br/>
-However, as indicated in the '**Indoor Experimental Validation**' subsection, Only observers and controllers in **translational subsystem**, namely **PFxTDSO**, **translational FxTDO**, and **PFxTDFC**, are verified in the real-world experiment. <br/>
+However, as indicated in the '**Indoor Experimental Validation**' subsection, only observers and controllers in **translational subsystem**, namely **PFxTDSO**, **translational FxTDO**, and **PFxTDFC**, are verified in the real-world experiment. <br/>

 The experiment is executed by running a python script.
 The control command **cf.cmdVelocity()** is invoked to send **a command velocity integrated by the control input derived from PFxTDFC Eq.(31)** to the CrazySwarmServer through **Python API** already developed by **USC-ACTLab** in https://github.com/USC-ACTLab/crazyswarm.  <br/>
 By leveraging Python API in CrazySwarm source code, it is relatively easier for us to validate the formation control protocols directly through command in Python API since the **low-level attitude and setpoint controller** have been already developed in a robust manner. <br/><br/>
-**Therefore, as the reviewers pointed out, it is a research gap that the attitude controller proposed in the manuscript is not validated in the hardware platform.
-We are sorry about the face that currently the proposed nonsingular Lie-algebra-based sliding mode attitude controller (NLSMAC) still remains in theoritical simulation stage.
-We are working hard to find out a feasible approach to test the whole closed-loop control scheme in future studies.** <br/><br/>
+**Therefore, as the reviewers pointed out, there exists a research gap that the attitude controller proposed in the manuscript is not validated in the hardware platform.
+We are sorry about the fact that the proposed nonsingular Lie-algebra-based sliding mode attitude controller (NLSMAC) still remains in a stage of theoritical deduction and numerical simulation.
+We are working hard to find out a feasible approach to validate the whole closed-loop control scheme in future studies.** <br/><br/>
 Please refer to the diagram presented below and the code in folder "**Code For Simulation**" for further detailed instructions. <br/><br/>
 ![image](https://github.com/zhangzyjoy/Code-for-manuscript-revision-stage/blob/main/Pics/experimental_validation_diagram.png)  <br/><br/>